openintegrationhub/REST-API-component/README.md

    The `Call Count` value by default is 1.
 If you want to use another value, please set the `Call Count` field.
    Notice: See [Known Limitations](#known-limitations) about `Delay` value.
 - `Call Count` - the field should be used only in pair with `Delay`, default to 1.
+- `jsonataResponseValidator` - This works in coordination with the `enableRebound` configuration to throw a status code 429.
+When this JSONata configuration is present and `enableRebound` set to `true`, it is assumed the JSONata will resolve to a boolean.
+If the boolean is false the incoming component message will be requeued and tried again.
+Otherwise the response will be processed as it normally would.
 - `Request timeout` - Timeout period in milliseconds (1-1140000) while component waiting for server response, also can be configured with REQUEST_TIMEOUT environment variable if configuration field is not provided.
 Defaults to 100000 (100 sec).

    Notice: Specified for component REQUEST_TIMEOUT enviroment variable would be overwritten by specified value of Request timeout, default value would be also overwritten